parisba/heyparis/content/posts/constraints-are-the-point/index.md

 tags: ["games", "secret lab", "yarn spinner", "ai", "generative", "artificial intelligence", "thoughts", "obnoxious thought leadership", "ml", "rant", "here we go again", "here we go yet again", "slop", "automatic plagiarism machines", "boring technology"]
 ---

 I get it.
 I disagree with it, but I get it.
 The tech industry is throwing obscene amounts of money at LLMs.
 VCs are salivating over AI startups.
-Every game dev team has that one person who won't shut up about how "_we should integrate ChatGPT into our game_" because they read some Medium article about the future of interactive entertainment.
+The big important executives are regularly bleating about how "_we should integrate ChatGPT into our game_" because they read some Medium article about the future of interactive entertainment.

 But as narrative designers, we need to call this what it is: **a massive distraction from what makes game characters work**.